What is special about the divisors of 24?: The diagonal condition

 \begin{prop} Let $n$ be a positive integer.
-Then the following statements are equivalent. \begin{enumerate} \item $1$'s in the multiplication table for $\mathbb{Z}_n$ occur only on the diagonal. \item If $a$ is an invertible element in $\mathbb{Z}_n$, then $a^2 = 1$ in $\mathbb{Z}_n$. \item If $a$ is an integer that is relatively prime to $n$, then $n$ divides $a^2 - 1$. \item If $p$ is a prime number that does not divide $n$, then $n$ divides $p^2 - 1$. \end{enumerate} \end{prop} I will use these equivalent statements interchangeably when referring to integers which have the diagonal property.
+Then the following statements are equivalent. \begin{enumerate} \item $1$'s in the multiplication table for $\mathbb{Z}_n$ occur only on the diagonal. \item If $a$ is an invertible element in $\mathbb{Z}_n$, then $a^2 = 1$ in $\mathbb{Z}_n$. \item If $a$ is a positive integer that is relatively prime to $n$, then $n$ divides $a^2 - 1$. \item If $p$ is a prime number that does not divide $n$, then $n$ divides $p^2 - 1$. \end{enumerate} \end{prop}

+\begin{proof} In light of the above discussion, the equivalence of the first three statements is clear.
+Moreover, (4) is a special case of (3).
+So it is enough to show that (4) implies (3).
+To this end, let $a$ be a positive integer that is relatively prime to $n$.
+If $a$ is 1, then the conclusion is obvious.
+If $a >1$, consider the prime factorization $a = p_1^{a_1} p_2^{a_2} \cdots p_k^{a_k}$ of $a$.
+Since $a$ is relatively prime to $n$, none of these primes divide $n$.
+So by (4), we have $p_i^2 \equiv 1 \mod{n}$ for all $i$.
+Then we have